PrinceOfBorgo/picoCTF2018-echooo/README.md

 # picoCTF2018 - echooo
 ## Text
 > This program prints any input you give it.
 Can you leak the flag?
-Connect with nc 2018shell.picoctf.com 46960.
+Connect with `nc 2018shell.picoctf.com 46960`.
 [Source](https://github.com/PrinceOfBorgo/picoCTF2018-echooo/blob/master/echo.c).

 Port may be different.